 - Guiana, Antiles & La Reunion: Its roots are used for nauseant.

 - Indo-China: Its seeds are used as the emetic.

 - Mexico: It is used to soothe depression.

 Medicinal Uses Of Touch Me Not Plant

-It is important herbal medication for ulcers; a study on Mimosa pudica’s impact on ulcers was promising.
-The research in rats with artificially induced ulcers indicated that, 1mg dose of ethanol extracts had very efficiently reduced the ulcers.
+It is an important herbal medication for ulcers; a study on Mimosa pudica’s impact on ulcers was promising.
+The research in rats with artificially induced ulcers indicated that a 1mg dose of ethanol extracts had very efficiently reduced the ulcers.